 For those who serve or plan to serve as school leaders, heads of schools, school founders, and/or curriculum directors.

-Since June of 2016, the Forest School Teacher Institute (FSTI) online and in-person certification courses have provided guidance and inspiration to educators in 34 states and seven countries.
+Since June of 2016, the Forest School Teacher Institute (FSTI) online and in-person certification courses have provided guidance and inspiration to educators in 42 states and eight countries.